DaButter/experimentalProjects/cpp_notes.md

 <details>
 <summary>Create/instantiate objects</summary>

-In which memory are we creating out object?
+In which memory are we creating our object?
 When you can, always create objects in stack, instead of heap.
 You want heap when you need the object outside of the scope of function or the object is too big (stack has 1-2Mb or smth around that memory available, depends on platform or compiler).